-Due to the current inconsistency in reported Scope 3 emissions data, MSCI ESG Research uses a uniform approach to estimate Scope 3 emissions considering both upstream and downstream emissions.
-Therefore, the figure disclosed is the estimated emissions of the companies.
-Max.
-67.00 % of assets considered (in previous year: 79.33 % of assets from securities funds) are eligible for the calculation of the indicator.
-For 36.27 % (in previous year: 38.9 %) data was available for the calculation.
-The data gap is due to the missing data from MSCI ESG Research.
-For instance, no data for target funds is currently available from MSCI ESG Research for this indicator.
-Total GHG emissions 61,264,214.82 tCO2e 44,567,487.11 tCO2e This figure is the sum of the aggregated GHG emissions (Scope 1, 2 and 3) of the investee companies weighted by the current value of investment in a company divided by the company's most recently available enterprise value.
+Total GHG emissions 61,264,214.82 tCO2e 44,567,487.11 tCO2e 64,610,293.71 tCO2e This figure is the sum of the aggregated GHG emissions (Scope 1, 2 and 3) of the investee companies weighted by the current value of investment in a company divided by the company's most recently available enterprise value.
 For the reported GHG emissions, it should be noted that there may be differences in the absolute total amounts from the individual reporting according to Scope 1, 2 and 3 to the aggregated total GHG emissions reported.
-In comparison, the sum of the individual values results in 45,623,470.94 tonnes of CO2e.
+In comparison, the sum of the individual values results in 64,166,177.39 tonnes of CO2e.
 These differences originate from the MSCI ESG Research dataset and are partly due to rounding differences.
 Max.
-67.00 % of assets considered (in previous year: 79.33 % of assets from securities funds) are eligible for the calculation of the indicator.
-For 36.28 % (in previous year: 38.90 %) data was available for the calculation.
+73.14 % of assets considered (in previous year: 67.00 % of assets from securities funds) are eligible for the calculation of the indicator.
+For 49.80 % (in previous year: 36.28 %) data was available for the calculation.
 The data gap is due to the missing data from MSCI ESG Research.
 For instance, no data for target funds is currently available from MSCI ESG Research for this indicator.
-2. Carbon footprint Carbon footprint 208.08 tCO2e / € mn 188.44 tCO2e / € mn (Scaled by covered assets 433.90 tCO2e / € mn) This figure is the sum of companies' total GHG emissions (Scope 1, 2 and 3) weighted by the portfolio's current value of investment in a company and by the company's most recently available enterprise value, adjusted to show the emissions associated with 1 million EUR invested.
+2. Carbon footprint Carbon footprint 208.08 tCO2e / € mn 188.44 tCO2e / € mn 232.92 tCO2e / € mn This figure is the sum of companies' total GHG emissions (Scope 1, 2 and 3) weighted by the portfolio's current value of investment in a company and by the company's most recently available enterprise value, adjusted to show the emissions associated with 1 million EUR invested.
 Max.
-67.00 % of assets considered (in previous year: 79.33 % of assets from securities funds) are eligible for the calculation of the indicator.
-For 43.43 % (in previous year: 44.61 %) data In order to improve transparency on the adverse impacts of this indicator, an increase in the level of coverage is being sought.
+73.14% of assets considered (in previous year: 67.00 % of assets from securities funds) are eligible for the calculation of the indicator.
+For 57.22 % (in previous year: 43.43 %) data was available for the calculation, including 0.00 % reported data and 7.54 % estimated data from MSCI ESG Research.
+For the remainder no information was available as to whether data was reported or estimated.
+In order to improve transparency on the adverse impacts of this indicator, an increase in the level of coverage is being sought.
 MSCI ESG Research is continuously expanding its database.
 No further actions have been planned for the next reporting period.